 Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

-The off-payroll working rules are in place to make sure that you pay broadly the same tax and National Insurance contributions (NICs) as an employee if you:
+The off-payroll working rules make sure workers pay broadly the same tax and National Insurance contributions as an employee if they:

-- provide your services to a client through your own intermediary (most commonly a limited company that you control)
+- provide services to clients through their own intermediary - most commonly a limited company that they control

-- would have been an employee if you were providing your services directly to a client
+- would have been an employee if they were providing their services directly to a client

-You also calculate the deemed employment payment manually by following these steps:
+You can also calculate the deemed employment payment manually by following these steps: